WarwickRSE/ApplesToOranges/README.md

 ### Fractional exponentss
 C++20 introduces support which allows us to cleanly implement fractional exponents, such as m<sup>1/2</sup>.
 While we believe this could be done pre-20, we do not support it - instead we roll over to Integer exponents only.
 To enable fractional exponent support with C++20 supporting compilers, set the define -DUSE\_FRACTIONAL\_POWERS at the compile step.

-Fractional powers mostly arise due to square-rooting etc, but can be instantiated directly if desired by creating an SF type with 2 parameters, the numerator and the denominator, such as SF{1,2} for 1/2, and creating a UnitChecked type with this as the relevant parameter.
+Fractional powers mostly arise due to square-rooting etc, but can be instantiated directly if desired by creating an SF (a simple fraction type) type with 2 parameters, the numerator and the denominator, such as SF{1,2} for 1/2, and creating a UnitChecked type with this as the relevant parameter.
 See example code for an example.

 Note: Fraction equality is strict - 1/2 is not the same entity as 2/4.
 As long as you never instantiate an unsimplified fraction, they will never arise from arithmetic, so this should not matter.